wp-plugins/smart-news-ticker/readme.txt

 <strong>Do you want More options, features and style? then wait for premium version soon we will be release premium version there you will get lot's of variation of this plugin.
 Thanks </strong>

-<h3>Note: Here we used id="1, 2, 3" just demo you can any word name or anything.</h3>
+<h3>Note: Here we used id="1, 2, 3" just demo you can use any word name or anything as your like.</h3>

 == Installation ==